gtaws/ProtectWithWAF/lab2/README.md

     FROM app_access_logs
     WHERE parse_datetime(time, 'yyyy-MM-dd''T''HH:mm:ss.SSSSSS''Z') > DATE_ADD('minute', -5, NOW())
 		    	AND target_status_code = ANY (VALUES '400', '401', '403', '404', '405', '500')
-    GROUP BY client_ip, request_url, date_trunc('minute', parse_datetime(time, 'yyyy-MM-dd''T''HH:mm:ss.SSSSSS''Z')), target_status_code;
+    GROUP BY client_ip, request_url, date_trunc('minute',
+      parse_datetime(time, 'yyyy-MM-dd''T''HH:mm:ss.SSSSSS''Z')),
+      target_status_code;
     ```

-**Note** there are malicious requests coming from the same IP address and targeting our Web application REST API endpoint.
+You should see there are malicious requests coming from the same IP address and targeting our Web application REST API endpoint.
 We know that REST API shall be open only to our partners, and we decide quickly to block it for the IP address returned above.

 28. Go to AWS **WAF & Shield** console and navigate to **String and regex matching**.